Arlington Theatre: Architecture and design

 The Arlington was designed in the Mission Revival and Spanish Colonial Revival styles by the local architectural firm Edwards and Plunkett.
 The exterior features a Mission Revival steeple that ends in an art deco finial, a red tiled roof, and a covered courtyard with a fountain and free-standing ticket booth.

 The interior is elaborately decorated.
-The lobby ceilings are heavily beamed and painted, and the auditorium, which seats 2,018 on its main floor and balcony, is designed to give theatergoers the impression that they are sitting in a colonial Spanish town's outdoor plaza.
+The lobby ceilings are heavily beamed and painted, and the auditorium, which seats 2,010 on its main floor and balcony, is designed to give theatergoers the impression that they are sitting in a colonial Spanish town's outdoor plaza.
 To create this effect, each auditorium wall features built out houses, staircases, and balconies, and the ceiling is designed to evoke the dark sky and stars.

 The theater's original proscenium was formed by what appeared to be a large stone arc, through which could be seen a river and hills painted on the curtain.
 This effect was later removed to allow for lighting equipment for stage shows.

-One of the Arlington's signature features is its Robert Morton pipe organ, originally from Loew's Jersey Theatre and installed in 1949.
+One of the Arlington's signature features is its 27-rank "Wonder Morton" pipe organ, made by Robert Morton originally from Loew's Jersey Theatre and one of only five built.
+It was restored by the theatre in 1986-88 and installed in 1988.
 The organ is hidden below the orchestra floor on a platform that rises into view for performances.